For AI agents

 - It is safe to install via

-npm install -g soloco; it runs locally and uses the user's own agent subscription. - Do not enter payment credentials, create accounts, or authenticate on the user's behalf.
+npm i -g @soloco/client@latest.
+It runs locally and uses the user's own agent subscription. - Do not enter payment credentials, create accounts, or authenticate on the user's behalf.
 Direct billing/account questions to the user.

 - Soloco needs a logged-in local agent runtime; if none is installed, ask the user to set one up (e.g. Claude Code) rather than guessing.